Las Grietas Excursion

 Location & Geography: Las Grietas is a series of deep volcanic fissures that collect a mixture of filtered fresh water from the highlands and tidal seapage from the sea.

-A scramble over slick lava rocks allows for a swim or snorkel in the cool rock filtered water.
-Often there are kids leaping from the cliff walls so there is usually some form of aerobatic entertainment.
+The new staircase and diving platform allow for easy access for a swim or snorkel in the cool rock filtered water.
+A side trail leads along the rim to a couple of viewpoints of the Las Grietas and Finch Bay below.
 Use caution on the trail, in the water and especially in the air!

 Wildlife: Black-Necked Stilts, Whimbrels, White-cheeked Pintail ducks, Lava gulls and Ruddy Turnstones.